bprcalifornia/automation/README.md

 * Changes the ownership information for Nginx logs, web data, document roots, etc. to the new web user with `chown`
 * Configures Redis to be managed and monitored under `systemd` so `systemctl` can be used

+The following TCP ports are then bound (i.e. there is a something listening on them):

+* HTTP: 80
+* HTTPS: 443
+* Redis: 6379 (localhost-bind only)

 ### Database Environment

 Script: [`db.sh`](provisioning/ubuntu/environments/db.sh)